SERG-Delft/ai4fintech/tracks.md

 - Felipe Moraes, Kilian Grashoff, Claudia Hauff: On the impact of group size on collaborative search effectiveness.
 Inf.
 Retr.
 Journal 22(5): 476-498 (2019)

+**Track leader:** Catherine Oertel

 ## Track 9: User Experience and Personalization

-In order to be able to optimally serve its customers' needs and demands, ING seeks to offer personalized and relavant customer journeys, on its mobile as well as its web platforms.
+In order to be able to optimally serve its customers' needs and demands, ING seeks to offer personalized and relevant customer journeys, on its mobile as well as its web platforms.
 The underlying system interactions can be short term (one web session) as well as long term, spanning years if not decades, in case of, e.g., mortgages or pensions.

 Within this track we seek to develop novel methods and techniques in the areas of user modeling, adaptation, and personalization (UMAP), within the context of banking.